 Updated Tuesday August 16, 2022

-Salisbury University Student Health Services is currently monitoring the rise of monkeypox cases in the U.S. Currently there are around 200 cases in Maryland.
-While Monkeypox has spread throughout the United States, the current risk to the general public still remains low.
+Salisbury University Student Health Services is currently monitoring the rise of mpox cases in the U.S. Currently there are around 200 cases in Maryland.
+While mpox has spread throughout the United States, the current risk to the general public still remains low.
 However, it is important to educate yourself about the virus.

-Monkeypox (MPX) is a rare disease caused by infection with the monkeypox virus.
-MPX is part of the same family of viruses that cause smallpox, however much less severe and rarely fatal.
+Mpox is a rare disease caused by infection with the mpox virus.
+Mpox is part of the same family of viruses that cause smallpox, however much less severe and rarely fatal.
 It is not related to chickenpox.

 - A rash that can be located on/near the genitals as well as the hands, feet, chest, face or mouth.